By Arthur Cecil Perry and Gertrude A. Price, 1914

 Despite the Battles of Lexington and Concord, the Americans amazingly still hoped that the king and Parliament would grant them the rights of Englishmen.
 If so, the colonists would gladly and loyally support the English government.
 The Second Continental Congress even sent one more petition to George III asking for fair treatment.
-The king paid no attention to it, but, instead, closed American ports and called the people rebels.
+The king paid no attention to it but closed American ports and called the people rebels.

 Even as they waited, hopeful of a peaceful settlement, the Americans were not neglecting the military features of the struggle.
-On the very day Congress met they captured Crown British stores and ammunition at Fort Ticonderoga, New York.
+When Congress met, they captured Crown British stores and ammunition at Fort Ticonderoga, New York.
 The attack was made by Ethan Allen and a party of hardy frontiersmen — the Green Mountain Boys.
 Although the fort was equipped with 200 cannons, the attacking party, striking unexpectedly in the dead of night, easily took the startled garrison prisoners.
 Two days later, nearby Fort Crown Point also surrendered.

-The Americans hoped to win over Canada to their side as a fourteenth colony.
-Whether Canada joined them or not it would be to their advantage to gain control of the region.
+The Americans hoped to win Canada to their side as a fourteenth colony.
+Whether Canada joined them or not, it would be to their advantage to gain control of the region.
 Two expeditions, therefore, were formed to invade the region.

-For the first few months after George Washington’s appointment as commander in chief, the people watched him to see what he would do.
+For the first few months after George Washington was appointed commander in chief, the people watched him to see what he would do.
 They likewise found fault with him because he seemed to be doing nothing.
-Yet, Washington was busy drilling his men and watching his chance to seize Dorchester Heights, on the south side of Boston, Massachusetts and thus compel the British to fight or retreat.
-English General William Howe, neglected to protect this hill.
+Yet, Washington was busy drilling his men and watching his chance to seize Dorchester Heights on the south side of Boston, Massachusetts, and thus compel the British to fight or retreat.
+English General William Howe neglected to protect this hill.
 As a result, the English lost Boston, for Washington succeeded in fortifying the Heights.
-The British dreaded to meet the fighting Americans on a hill.
+The British dreaded meeting the fighting Americans on a hill.
 They had learned their lesson at Bunker Hill and were not to be caught again.
-Therefore they folded their tents, went on board their ships, and sailed out of Boston on March 17, 1776.
+Therefore they folded their tents, boarded their ships, and sailed out of Boston on March 17, 1776.

 The fighting did not take place only in the north.
-In February, at Moore’s Creek, North Carolina, a party of Minute Men had defeated a large force of colonists who were loyal to the king.
+In February, at Moore’s Creek, North Carolina, a party of Minute Men defeated a large force of colonists loyal to the king.
 A British force under General Henry Clinton and Lord Charles Cornwallis, together with a fleet, was sent to subdue the people of North Carolina.
 But 10,000 armed men were awaiting them, so they went farther south, planning to take Charleston, South Carolina.
-There, they found that the colonists had fortified an island in the harbor.
-Fort Moultrie, as it was named, was strongly built of sand and logs and was well armed with large cannon.
-The British fleet bombarded the fort, while the army tried to reach the island from the rear.
+They found that the colonists had fortified an island in the harbor.
+Fort Moultrie was strongly built of sand and logs and was well armed with large cannon.
+The British fleet bombarded the fort while the army tried to reach the island from the rear.
 But, both fleet and army were badly repulsed, and the British sailed away to the north.

 But, King George was determined to show his authority.
 He hired 17,000 German soldiers, called Hessians, to help him subdue the colonists.
-This much angered the Americans who began to seriously consider the matter of independence.
-Some of the colonies had already driven away from their royal governors and had begun to govern themselves.
-In May 1776, the Continental Congress agreed that the colonies should no longer consider themselves under the English Crown but, that they should rule themselves.
-Richard Henry Lee, of Virginia, put his ideas on paper in the form of a resolution.
-It began: “Resolved: That these united colonies are, and of right ought to be free and independent states.”
+This angered the Americans, who began to consider the matter of independence seriously.
+Some colonies had already driven away their royal governors and begun to govern themselves.
+In May 1776, the Continental Congress agreed that the colonies should no longer consider themselves under the English Crown but should rule themselves.
+Richard Henry Lee of Virginia put his ideas on paper as a resolution.
+It began: “Resolved: That these united colonies are, and of right ought to be, free and independent states.”

 It was not until July 2, 1776, that Congress agreed to this resolution.
-The next step was to declare to the world that the United States was an independent country.
+The next step was to declare to the world that the United States was independent.
 It fell to Thomas Jefferson to write one of the most famous papers of history, our Declaration of Independence.
-This was adopted July 4, 1776, and changed the dependent colonies to free and independent states.
+This was adopted on July 4, 1776, and changed the dependent colonies to free and independent states.
 Proud indeed are the families who can trace their descent from one of its signers.
-Someone remarked as he put his signature to the great paper, “We must all hang together.”
-“Yes,” answered Benjamin Franklin, “if we do not hang together we shall hang separately.”
+As he put his signature to the great paper, someone remarked, “We must all hang together.”
+“Yes,” answered Benjamin Franklin, “if we do not hang together, we shall hang separately.”

 Within a few days, copies of the Declaration were printed and sent to each colony.
-In front of the state house at Philadelphia, Pennsylvania where the Declaration had been adopted, a great crowd gathered to hear it read.
-As the last words died into silence there came a joyful peal from a bell which hung in the state house tower, and which bore the words, “Proclaim liberty throughout the land unto all the inhabitants thereof.”
+A great crowd gathered to hear it read in front of the statehouse in Philadelphia, Pennsylvania, where the Declaration had been adopted.
+As the last words died into silence, a joyful peal came from a bell that hung in the statehouse tower and bore the words, “Proclaim liberty throughout the land unto all the inhabitants thereof.”